 Port Managed Switches Support Performance

-Video, voice and data can unite in one high efficiency network when 8, 16 or 24-port switches are utilized.
+Video, voice and data can unite in one high efficiency network when 8, 16 or 24-port switches are utilised.
 Port managed switches will deliver Fast Ethernet and Gigabit capabilities, as well as PoE functionality.
 Management of VLAN, QoS, link aggregation, and other features may also be available depending upon the managed switch model.
 Fully managed or smart switches are available from leading manufacturers, such as Cisco and HP, in stackable and stand-alone versions.

 Contact Comms Express to learn more!